-- Best practices in Inclusive Education. - Developments in knowledge about specific diagnoses/diverse abilities. - Developments in supportive technology. - Changes in available supports for students with diverse learning needs. - Changes to Ministry and other agency requirements for support.
+- Best practices in inclusive education. - Developments in knowledge about specific diagnoses/diverse abilities. - Developments in assistive technology. - Changes in strategies for students with diverse learning needs.

+Changes to Ministry and other agency requirements.

-ISTs also support the professional learning of classroom teachers and EAs through (for example):
+ISTs also provide professional learning to classroom teachers and EAs through (for example):

-- Presenting on professional development days re: Inclusive Education areas of focus and need. - Providing paper or electronic information to support professional learning (or links to information). - Assisting individual teachers and EAs with development of support strategies through modeling and practice.
+- Presenting on professional development days re: inclusive education areas of focus and need. - Providing paper or electronic information for professional learning (or links to information). - Assisting individual teachers and EAs with development of strategies through modeling and practice.